celiadomine/-coding/README.md

 # PONG GAME
-This is a Pong Game and my first coding game.
+This is a Pong Game and my first ever coded game.
 I hope you like it :)!